music

 What distinguishes grae as a production achievement is its refusal to use clarity as a default.
 A lot of contemporary music that tries to be complex achieves complexity through density: more instruments, more production elements, more activity. grae achieves complexity through ambiguity: sounds that could be one thing or another, textures that seem to shift their character depending on what you have been listening to.

 The collaborators on the album, including producers such as James Blake and Brad Cook, were deployed strategically rather than centrally.
 Sumney's voice and vision remain the organizing principle throughout.
-The album does not sound like a producer showcase; it sounds like someone who knew exactly what they wanted and found the right people to help realize it.
+The album does not sound like a producer showcase.
+It sounds like someone who knew exactly what they wanted and found the right people to help realize it.
+Brad Cook's contributions, rooted in his work with Bon Iver and Hiss Golden Messenger, bring a certain American folk spaciousness to several tracks without pulling the album toward roots music.
+James Blake's fingerprints are audible in the electronic processing and the willingness to let silence function as arrangement.
+Neither collaborator dominates.
+Sumney absorbs their particular competencies and metabolizes them into something that sounds solely like itself.

 There is significant use of manipulated vocals across the album, voices processed into instruments, instruments processed into something voice-adjacent.
 This blurring of the line between the human and the synthetic is not a gimmick.
 It is the point.
-Sumney is interested in what cannot be neatly categorized, and the production methodology reflects that interest.
+Sumney is interested in what cannot be neatly categorized, and the production methodology reflects that interest with precision and consistency.

 The Operatic Tradition and the Contemporary Moment